YoeDistro/yoe-distro/docs/superproject-management.md

 (Note, I don't claim Yoe meets this lofty goal, but this is the vision.)

-Tagging the build system for each release is also simpler with git submodules because it is a simple git add/commit/tag routine that developers are familiar with.
-With repo, tooling typically needs to be added to switch the layers in the manifest file from floating branches to locked down versions.

 It seems git submodules are still a better fit for the use case Yoe was designed for, however this is not set in stone, but simply where we are at this point.
-It is acknowledged that repo may make some things easier for OE/Layer core developers where who are often updating layers, etc. So, if repo works great for you, by all means keep using it.
+It is acknowledged that repo may make some things easier for OE/Layer core developers where who are often modifying and updating layers.
+So, if repo works great for you, by all means keep using it.
 That is the beauty of OE layers -- you can put then together using whatever tools works best for you.
 Yoe is just an attempt at keeping things as simple as possible for product developers.